 What is international ecommerce?

 International ecommerce, often referred to as internationalisation or cross-border ecommerce, is the selling of goods online in international markets.
-The growth in smartphone adoption, social media penetration, and the emergence of new technologies and eCommerce capabilities have allowed retailers to grow faster with more universal appeal.
+The growth in smartphone adoption, social media penetration, and the emergence of new technologies, express delivery and eCommerce capabilities have allowed retailers to grow faster with more universal appeal.

 In addition to mature markets where online shopping has become the norm, a growing consumer culture in untapped developing countries has created a new customer base to offset an increase in local competition due to the growth of online marketplaces like Amazon, eBay, Asos and Etsy.